-Professor Robert Wennekes (1958) grew up in a hard-working hospitality family.
-Destined to follow in his father's footsteps, Professor Wennekes found the hospitality industry not satisfying.
-In his early twenties, he started working as a butler, personal assistant, and executive manager for an American billionaire in the USA.
-Professor Wennekes stayed with this employer for six years.
-He then moved back to Europe.
-Professor Wennekes moved to Austria, where he became head butler for one of Austria's most prominent families.
-Later Professor Wennekes became head butler at the American Embassy in Germany.
+Mr. Wennekes (1958) grew up in a hotel family.
+Destined to follow in his father's footsteps, he found the hospitality industry not satisfying.
+In his early twenties, Mr. Wennekes became a butler for an American billionaire.
+He stayed with this employer for seven years.
+He then moved to Austria, becoming head butler for the country's most prominent family.
+Later, Mr. Wennekes became head butler at the American Embassy in Germany.
 He received an official framed certificate from the US White House for "Outstanding Service."
+In 1999 Mr. Wennekes founded The International Butler Academy.

 The many reference letters on this website speak for themselves.
 Located at a beautiful estate, The International Butler Academy offers a superb training program.
 The outstanding and devoted trainers see to this.
 Graduates are the Academy's ambassadors.
 These devoted individuals are passionately dedicated to service.
 The training is rigorous and tough, but the result is a professional butler who understands the meaning of being on another person's agenda.
 The International Butler Academy stands for something.
 It is the real thing and not a copy.
 Uncompromised integrity is our way of life.
 It is hard to beat.
 The Academy has been an overwhelming success ever since.
 The International Butler Academy has positioned itself as the most outstanding training Academy and consulting company of its kind in the world.